 Tips & Tricks

-This recipe doesn’t require blind baking which results in a softer crust compared to pre-baked quiches.
+This cheese and leek quiche recipe doesn’t require blind baking which results in a softer crust compared to pre-baked quiches.

 If you want a crispier crust, simply blind bake the crust before adding the filling.
 Once the dough has been placed into the tart pan, add a large piece of baking paper that covers it completely.
 Add dry beans, rice, or baking marbles inside to weigh down the paper and crust.